nishant23-brt/Lifi-Project-/README.md

 If you get this working, UART, SPI, RF, and real Li-Fi concepts suddenly make more sense.

 How it works

-Transmitter
+A. Transmitter
 1. Text is entered via the Serial Monitor.
 2. Each character is converted to its 8-bit ASCII form.
 3. The LED turns ON and OFF for each bit using a fixed delay.
 4. A stop condition keeps the receiver in sync.
 5. A # character marks the end of a message.

-Receiver
+B. Receiver
-1.The LDR senses light intensity.
+1. The LDR senses light intensity.
-2.Analog values are compared to a threshold.
+2. Analog values are compared to a threshold.
-3.Bits are sampled at the same timing interval.
+3. Bits are sampled at the same timing interval.
-4.Characters are reconstructed from the bits.
+4. Characters are reconstructed from the bits.

 Output is shown on:
 Serial Monitor